Skip to content

 Verpflichtungserklärung - Sponsoring someone's visit

-One of the requirements for both short-term and long-term (National) Schengen Visas is Proof of financial status and sufficient funds.
+One of the key requirements for both short-term and long-term (National) Schengen visas is proof of financial means.

-This form can only be obtained from the Ausländerbehörde or Bürgerbüro you are registered at.
+This form can only be obtained from the Ausländerbehörde or Bürgerbüro you are registered with.

 The embassy (according to many members) will accept an email copy.